chirkov86/codingpuzzle/README.md

 ### Engineering practices involved
 - :white_check_mark: Project is under VCS control (GIT)
 - :white_check_mark: Project is hosted on GitHub
-- :white_check_mark: CI pipeline is configured to build on each push
+- :white_check_mark: CI pipeline (Travis CI) is configured to build on each push
 - :white_check_mark: Project is covered with unit tests (partly though)
 - :white_check_mark: Code coverage plugin is included to the CI pipeline
 - :white_check_mark: Code static analysis plugin is included to the CI pipeline